ESMerchantCampaign/merchant-campaign/README.md

   * I made wholesale shipping jobs and plan to also make Martini relief jobs during the one month evacuation period
   * bene-dictator plans to make medical supply jobs
   * Jarl Dane is working on (timed?) delivery jobs where their freighter was disabled, so you need to make the delivery yourself
-  * mOctave is working on bounty hunter jobs
+  * mOctave made bounty hunter jobs
+  * TheGiraffe3 made smuggling and merchant rescue jobs
 * Alternatively, you will be automatically asked if you want to join if you decline Free Worlds (and eventually also Navy, Syndicate, Pirate)
 * Once you do this, you have to sign a contract stating you will not choose a side, at which point you join Republic Mercantile (and set chosen sides)
   * This unlocks higher paying jobs and starts the campaign